schleuder/schleuder/CODE_OF_CONDUCT.md

 Maintainers, including the development team, are also subject to the anti-harassment policy.

-If anyone engages in abusive, harassing, or otherwise unacceptable behavior, including maintainers, we may take appropriate action, up to and including warning the offender, deletion of comments, removal from the project’s codebase and communication systems.
+If anyone engages in abusive, harassing, or otherwise unacceptable behavior, including maintainers, we will take appropriate action, up to and including warning the offender, deletion of comments, removal from the project’s codebase and communication systems.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please [contact the development team](mailto:schleuder@nadir.org) immediately.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please [contact the development team](https://schleuder.org/contact.html) immediately.

-We expect everyone to follow these rules anywhere in the Schleuder project’s codebases, issue trackers, IRC channel, group chat, and mailing lists.
+We expect everyone to follow these rules anywhere in the Schleuder project’s codebases, issue trackers, IRC channel, group chat, mailing lists, meetups, and any other events.

 This code of conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.